Authentic Lessons for 21st Century Learning

 Start by showing slide 2.
 Introduce the lesson before transitioning through slides 3-4 to discuss the essential question and learning objectives.

 Pass out a copy of the attached Pitch Reflection handout to each student and introduce the activity.
 Explain to the students that they will watch real business pitches from a popular show called Shark Tank to better understand what kinds of products and businesses entrepreneurs develop to make money.
-While watching the example pitches, they should answer the reflection questions listed on their handout.
+Have students answer the reflection questions listed on their handout while watching the example pitches.

 45 Minute(s)

-After engaging students with Shark Tank pitches, move to slide 8 and introduce the Collective Brain Dump strategy.
+Move to slide 9 and introduce the Collective Brain Dump strategy.
 Give each student three sticky notes.
 Show students the prompts on the slide and ask them to write an idea for each prompt, with one idea per sticky note:

 Once each group has had the opportunity to pick three sticky notes (one from each poster), send them back to sit with their groups and pass out one copy of the attached Company Brainstorming handout per group.
-Move to slide 10 and instruct groups to place their collected sticky notes in the corresponding box on each page and work together to answer the prompts provided.
-After the groups have considered the potential of each idea, they should synthesize the information from two ideas to create their product and business moving forward.
-For example, they could combine their problem and an idea that could make money, or their situation and an idea that could make money.
+Move to slide 12 and instruct groups to place their collected sticky notes in the corresponding box on each page and work together to answer the prompts provided.
+After the groups have considered the potential of each idea, they should choose a product or service from the brainstorming handout or combine two ideas to create the idea they plan to use moving forward.

 Allow groups the remainder of the class time to vet their ideas and come to a consensus on the product or service they will use moving forward.
 If a group comes to an impasse, they may choose to go back to the posters to choose a different sticky note before completing the same reflection questions that are on the handout.

 As students work in groups, float around the room to answer questions and keep groups on task.
-Use the attached Company Brainstorming Teacher Resource as an exemplar to guide groups.
+Use the attached Company Brainstorming (Teacher Resource) document as an exemplar to guide groups.

 30 Minute(s)

-Students should continue sitting with their same group members moving forward.
-Show slide 11 and instruct groups to share their company product or service idea that was brainstormed the day before with the entire class.
+Have students continue sitting with their same group members moving forward.
+Show slide 13 and instruct groups to share their company product or service idea that was brainstormed the day before with the entire class.
+Consider giving students a couple of minutes to prepare: determine who from each group is going to speak, etc. Let students know that they are expected to share their ideas with some details, but are expected to share for approximately 5 minutes before the class asks questions.

 Explain